eastoid/mini-totpauthserver/README.md

 TOTP secrets are saved under unique IDs, which are also used as usernames.
 TOTP secrets are saved in a json file.

+All secrets are loaded in memory at startup.
+Any changes to secrets.json must be loaded with `/totp/reload/{logoutAll}`

+If secrets.json becomes corrupted or inaccessible, certain functions such as saving or deleting secrets becomes disabled.
+Any issues have to be fixed manually.

 Default locations:
 - Windows: `C:\ProgramData\totpauthserver\secrets.json` - %ALLUSERSPROFILE%
 - Linux: `/etc/totpauthserver/secrets.json`

 ---

+`/logs/{amount}`
+Shows selected number of last logs

 `/auth/loginpage`
 Serves login page